DFT IP Generator

 Explanation

-The SPIRAL DFT IP Generator is a fast generator for customized Discrete Fourier Transform (DFT) soft IP cores.
-The user has control over a variety of parameters that control the functionality of the generated core as well as parameters that control resource tradeoffs such as area and throughput.
-Below the input form, the resource usage is dynamically estimated and displayed.
-For more information, please see the references below.
+The Spiral DFT/FFT IP Generator automatically generates customized Discrete Fourier Transform (DFT) soft IP cores in synthesizable RTL Verilog.
+All of our designs use fast Fourier transform algorithms (FFTs).
+The user has control over a variety of parameters that control the functionality and cost/performance tradeoffs such as area and throughput.
+The generator is powered by our formula-driven hardware compilation tool targeting linear signal processing transforms.
+For more information, please see our overview paper and other references below.

 Generator